|

 Babbacombe Pier is a popular place to fish and is often busy with groups of people all fishing from one tiny place.
 There is a very steep hill going down to the pier but you can drive down.

 You have to pay for parking and they will wheel clamp if you don't.
 I've been down there at 5.30pm and was warned by the attendant that I must buy a ticket.
-2 hours costs £2 and 4 or more hours cost £4
+Prices vary but out of season expect to pay just £2.00 for the day.

-The good news is there is also a pub right above the pier in case you need to quench your thirst or have a bit to eat.
+The good news is there is also a pub right above the pier in case you need to quench your thirst or have a bit to eat (The crab sandwich is AMAZING!).

 It is pretty much all float fishing and feathering during the day with bottom fishing best at dusk/night/dawn.
 This place is very disabled friendly because once down at the car park it's a flat ground to the pier.

-In the top photo on the right you'll see what the pier looks like.
-The two fishing at the very end of the pier are casting straight out.
-From there to the left is pretty much a sandy bottom.
-All along the length of the pier (you have five in the photo) is pretty much all rock so you need to be careful.
+In the left photo in the photo gallery you'll see a number of people fishing on the pier.
+The person fishing at the very end of the pier is casting straight out.
+This used to be pretty much all sand but over the years it has become quite rocky.
+All along the length of the pier (you have five in the photo) is pretty much all rock so you need to be careful!

 The very best place for feathering is at the end of the pier casting out towards Teignmouth.
 Casting anywhere from 10 O'Clock to 2 O'Clock angles but I've found the 1 to 2 O'Clock angle to be the very best place there for mackerel.